-Irrelevant emails that contain some attachment (and/or website link), are received from unknown and/or suspicious address should not be trusted.
-It is common that such emails are being sent by cyber criminals who attempt to proliferate malware.
+Irrelevant emails that contain an attachment/website link and are received from unknown or suspicious addresses should not be trusted.
+Commonly, these emails are sent by cyber criminals who attempt to proliferate malware.
 All installed software must be updated and activated with implemented functions or tools that are designed by official software developers.
-None of the third party updaters or activation tools should be trusted.
-Besides, it is not legal to bypass activation of licensed software with various unofficial, 'cracking' tools.
-Furthermore, it is important to download software from trustworthy, official websites, and via direct links.
-Tools, channels liket third party downloaders, installers, questionable pages and other similar sources are mentioned in the previous paragraph can be used to distribute unwanted, malicious software.
-And finally, it is recommended to regularly scan a computer for threats with a reputable anti-spyware or antivirus software, detected threats should be removed as soon as possible.
+Third party updaters or activation tools should never be trusted.
+Furthermore, it is illegal to bypass activation of licensed software with various unofficial, 'cracking' tools.
+Download software from trustworthy, official websites, and via direct links.
+Tools and channels such as third party downloaders, installers, dubious pages and other similar sources (mentioned above) can distribute unwanted, malicious software.
+Finally, you are advised to regularly scan the computer for threats with reputable anti-spyware or antivirus software - detected threats should be removed immediately.
 If your computer is already infected with Rogue, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in a wallpaper changed by Rogue ransomware:
+Text presented in wallpaper changed by Rogue ransomware:

 Your documents, photos, databases and other important files

 have been encrypted

 then we propose to you to go directly on personal page

 where you will receive the complete instructions